GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Success Criteria

-- Identify the monitoring gap
+- You have identified the monitoring gap.
-- Pinpoint the potential cause
-- Propose solutions to improve monitoring
+- You have propose solutions to improve monitoring.
-- [Optional] Dive deeper: Investigate further and discover the root cause

 ### Learning Resources